nislab/gensync/include/CPISync/Benchmarks/README.md

 the former contain a reference while the latter contain the full copy of the data you synchronize.

-For example, a `...params_data.cpisyn` looks like this:
+For example, a `...params_data.cpisync` looks like this:

 ``` shell
 Sync protocol (as in GenSync.h): 1